Taxonomies

 • Release year

-Then at build time Zola can create pages for each taxonomy listing all of the known terms as well as pages for each term in a taxonomy, listing all of the pieces of content associated with that term.
+Then, at build time, Zola can create pages for each taxonomy, listing all of the known terms and linking it to all associated pieces of content.

 Imagine again we have the following movies: